Skip to Content

 The Longer of two glass tunnels that are underwater at the Aquarium.

-Princess Diana & The Royals Exhibition: Found within Crystals near Aria, Diana is a museum attraction that displays an abundance of artifacts from the life of Princess Diana and others in the Royal Family, which included handwritten correspondence.
+Princess Diana & The Royals Exhibition: Located in Crystals near Aria, Diana is a museum attraction that displays an abundance of artifacts from the life of Princess Diana and other members of the Royal Family, including handwritten correspondence.

 A $4 discount for seniors aged 55+ is also offered.